martinborgen/sodoku/README.txt

 The first part is to make a Sodoku -class that provides useful functionality for a sodoku solving program.
 Secondly, a sodoku solving algorithm is implemented, at time of writing a brute-force depth-first search because of its simplicity.

+A solver is purposefully not included in the sodoku class, as typicall thats the problem for the user to solve :)